darthchudi/backprop/README.md

 ![Abacus illustration](docs/illustration.png)

-Backprop is an [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) implementation writen in Rust.
+Backprop is an [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) implementation written in Rust.

 It supports computing the gradients of nodes in a computation graph for basic math operations: `addition`, `subtraction`, `multiplication` and `division`.